awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example2.md

 ### Step 1\.2: Create a bucket<a name="access-policies-walkthrough-example2a-create-bucket"></a>

 1. In the Amazon S3 console, create a bucket\.
 This exercise assumes the bucket is created in the US East \(N\.
-Virginia\) region and is named `examplebucket`\.
+Virginia\) region and is named `DOC-EXAMPLE-BUCKET`\.

    For instructions, see [Creating a bucket](create-bucket-overview.md)\.